Ayushtwentysix/Contact-form/README.md

 - Subject
 - Message

 After we click on submit, both the mail address go through validation process.
-If any one of them is not a valid email address, then an error is generated (shown below in image).
+If any one of them is not a valid email address, then an error is generated.
 ![error](https://res.cloudinary.com/dzdj5vlz4/image/upload/v1554842230/contact-form.png)

 ## Configuration